palao/cookiecutter-genrepo-pypackage/docs/prompts.rst

 project_short_description
     A 1-sentence description of what your Python package does.

-release_date
-    The date of the first release.

 pypi_username
     Your Python Package Index account username.

-year
-    The year of the initial package copyright in the license file.

 version
     The starting version number of the package.

+repo_base_url
+    The base url of the repo hosting

+path_on_repo_host
+    The part after base url on the repo host.
+Useful if the project belongs to a GitLab project, or sub-project, for instance.

 Options
 -------